 Humanities and Art/DT

-We are in the process of applying to become a Heritage School in collaboration with Historic England.
+We were delighted to be awarded the status of Heritage School in July 2019.
 Our Art and DT work is linked to our Humanities topics.
 You can download an overview of our Humanities curriculum below:

 How to find out more about the curriculum at Ightham Primary School